lifetechguard/ca_on_yubikey/README.md

 -----

-## Generate new key and certyficate request for openvpn server (as example)
+## Generate new key and certificate request for OpenVPN server (as an example)

 ### 1. All at once - recommended
 ```